http4k/www/src/website/content/_sites/wiretap/_index.md

         colour: red
         description: "Home dashboard with **live stats**, **latency distribution**, and JVM metrics. **Built-in HTTP client** and embedded **Swagger UI** for your OpenAPI spec."
 how_tos:
-    -   section: Get started with http4k Wiretap
+    -   section: Four ways to Wiretap
         steps:
-            -   description: Step 1 - **@ExtendWith(Intercept::class)** on any test class — OpenTelemetry data captured automatically, Gantt-style HTML report on failure.
+            -   description: "**@ExtendWith(Intercept::class)** on any test class — OpenTelemetry data captured automatically, Gantt-style HTML report on failure.
+That's it."
                 image: wiretap-intercept.webp
                 alt: Add Intercept to your tests
-            -   description: Step 2 - **@RegisterExtension** with your app factory — full in-memory HTTP testing with traffic capture and multi-service sequence diagrams.
+            -   description: "**@RegisterExtension** with your app factory — full in-memory HTTP testing with traffic capture and multi-service sequence diagrams."
                 image: wiretap-traffic.webp
                 alt: Register extension for in-memory testing
-            -   description: Step 3 - Wrap your **HttpHandler** with **Wiretap()** — one function call adds the full console to your running app on the same port.
+            -   description: "Wrap your **HttpHandler** with **Wiretap()** — one function call adds the full console to your running app on the same port."
                 image: wiretap-launch.webp
                 alt: Wrap your app with Wiretap
-            -   description: Step 4 - Connect **Claude Code** or any MCP client to **/_wiretap/mcp** for AI-assisted debugging and chaos testing.
+            -   description: "Connect **Claude Code** or any MCP client to **/_wiretap/mcp** for AI-assisted debugging and chaos testing."
                 image: wiretap-claude.webp
                 alt: Connect an MCP client
 pre_features_partial: product/wiretap_hero_image.html